Invasive Species Management Strategy

 There are several management methods that can be used to control invasive species.
 One of these methods is the use of pesticides, including herbicides, insecticides, and fungicides.
 When invasive species infestations are small, simple manual control such as hand pulling of invasive plants may be sufficient.
 With some larger infestations, the use of pesticides may be the only practical means of control.

-To insure that any use of pesticides on Mass Audubon wildlife sanctuaries is undertaken in a manner that will minimize the potential for impacts to non-target species, Mass Audubon developed a policy for the use of pesticides on its wildlife sanctuaries.
-This policy requires the use of an integrated pest management approach and that any proposed pesticide applications undergo a thorough review.
+Mass Audubon uses an integrated pest management approach to insure that any use of pesticides on Mass Audubon wildlife sanctuaries is undertaken in a manner that will minimize the potential for impacts to non-target species.